polyformproject/license-development/template.erb.md

 ## Acceptance

-In order to get any license under these terms, you must agree to them as both strict obligations and conditions to all your licenses.
+In order to get this license for this software, you have to agree to all its terms.

 ## Copyright License